sad/bnuuy/README.md

 after this, fill out the `.env` file with your tokens, and move any images you have to the `pics` folder.

-if you wish to change the frequency at which the bot tweets images, please edit the cron expression at the bottom which reads `0 * * * *` by default.
+if you wish to change the frequency at which the bot tweets images, please edit the cron expression at the bottom which reads `0 * * * *` by default. [this site](https://crontab.guru/examples.html) has examples of common crontab expressions.

 you can stop the bot from moving tweeted images out of the `pics` folder by commenting out anywhere that `setTweeted()` is called.